jhfatehi/pisql-server/README.md

    `$ ssh pi@serverpi`

 1. Create a group for MySQL users, create a user in that group, and assign a password to that user.
-Substiute the groupname and username.
+Substitute the groupname and username.
 I user the groupname 'mysqlusers' and I use the username 'joe'.

    `$ sudo groupadd groupname`
    `$ sudo useradd -g groupname username`
    `$ sudo passwd username`

-* For future reference this will let you delete a user + home dirrectory and mail spool.
+* For future reference this will let you delete a user + home directory and mail spool.

    `$ sudo userdel -r username`

 1. Open the SSH config file, add the following block fo text to the bottom, and the restart the SSH server to apply the changes.
-This will control access by groups and then resrict assess of mysqlusers group.
+This will control access by groups and then restrict assess of mysqlusers group.
 The last line removes shell access over SSH from 'mysqlusers'.
 Adding the 'pi' group preserves SSH access for the 'pi' user.
 The 'PermitOpen' limits the port that 'mysqlusers' can bind to.
 With out this line 'mysqlusers' could bind to any port.

    `$ sudo nano /etc/ssh/sshd_config`